The 1.21 version of Squash has been released in December. Here are all the improvements it includes, in pictures:

 ✓ Global/Individual Deactivation/Activation of synchronizations:

-A button to disable a synchronizations interrupts updates on requirements and reporting fields without deleting any data.
+A button interrupts updates on requirements and reporting fields allowing to disable a synchronization without deleting it.
 It can be reactivated at any time.

 ✓ Links to Jira attachments in synchronized requirements: